-Sunoco has both funded and unfunded noncontributory defined benefit pension plans.
-Sunoco also has plans which provide health care benefits for substantially all of its current retirees ("postretirement benefit plans").
-The postretirement benefit plans are unfunded and the costs are shared by Sunoco and its retirees.
-Prior to the Sunoco Merger on October 5, 2012, pension benefits under Sunoco's defined benefit plans were frozen for most of the participants in these plans at which time Sunoco instituted a discretionary profit-sharing contribution on behalf of these employees in its defined contribution plan.
-Postretirement medical benefits were also phased down or eliminated for all employees retiring after July 1, 2010.
-Sunoco has established a trust for its postretirement benefit liabilities by making a tax-deductible contribution of approximately \$200 million and restructuring the retiree medical plan to eliminate Sunoco's liability beyond this funded amount.
-The retiree medical plan change eliminated substantially all of Sunoco's future exposure to variances between actual results and assumptions used to estimate retiree medical plan obligations.
+Sunoco, Inc. also has a plan which provides health care benefits for substantially all of its current retirees.
+The cost to provide the postretirement benefit plan is shared by Sunoco, Inc. and its retirees.
+Access to postretirement medical benefits was phased out or eliminated for all employees retiring after July 1, 2010.
+In March, 2012, Sunoco, Inc. established a trust for its postretirement benefit liabilities.
+Sunoco made a tax-deductible contribution of approximately \$200 million to the trust.
+The funding of the trust eliminated substantially all of Sunoco, Inc.'s future exposure to variances between actual results and assumptions used to estimate retiree medical plan obligations.